websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/developing-page-fragments-with-the-fragments-toolkit.md

     You can also include resources in your Fragments.
 See [Including Default Resources in Fragments](./including-default-resources-in-fragments.md) for more information.

     ```note::
-      The Fragment and configuration object are passed in as arguments in the JavaScript and are available as the parameters ``fragmentElement`` and ``configuration``.
+      The Fragment and configuration object are passed in as arguments in JavaScript and are available as the parameters ``fragmentElement`` and ``configuration``.
     ```

 ## Deploy and Test